Doorbells: Dreaming for the future

 My home, my castle, my container, my prison?
 How do we imagine the future of where and how we live?
 Who will we live with?
 What can we afford?
 What will our lives look like and how will we manage?

 This sensitive, humorous and moving film, with original songs and soundscapes, explores;

-In today's world of supposedly connected social media, how do people cope when they live alone behind their doorbells?
+In today's world of supposedly connected social media, how do we cope behind our doorbells?